theharvardcrimson/programs.thecrimson.com/readme.md

 * Install s3_website with ``gem install s3_website``, using ``sudo`` if necessary.
 If you get an error with ``/usr/bin/``, tack on ``-n /usr/local/bin`` to the command.

 * ``s3_website cfg create`` creates a new s3_website.yml.
-Put in the AWS credentials (same as with the normal website) and conferences.thecrimson.com as the bucket.
+Put in the AWS credentials (same as with the normal website) and conferences.thecrimson.com or programs.thecrimson.com as the bucket.

 * ``s3_website cfg apply`` configures everything for you.